 India has today come a long way in its journey of making affordable healthcare accessible to all, having made huge advancements in medical science and technology.
-A number of medical advice helpline numbers, such as the 104 helpline in Odisha and Madhya Pradesh, are also in operation, providing health consultations instantly over the phone.
+A number of medical advice helpline numbers, such as the 104 helplines in Odisha and Madhya Pradesh, are also in operation, providing health consultations instantly over the phone.
 However, owing to the easy availability of a wide range of prescription drugs and medicines over-the-counter, the country still faces a major challenge, in the form of the practice of self-medication.
-As a matter of fact, according to the World Health Organization (WHO), self-medication is currently one of the most commonly practised, yet alarming health concerns in the world.
+As a matter of fact, according to the World Health Organization (WHO), self-medication is currently one of the most commonly practiced, yet alarming health concerns in the world.

 Scenario In India

 Prevalent in most parts of India, the practice of self-medication carries over from generation to generation, mostly involving common drugs for fever, headache, and spasmodic abdominal pains.
 Usually, patients engage in self-medication for minor symptoms to save time and money, especially in the majority of the hilly tribal regions, and other hard to reach areas, which are severely lacking in the adequate human health workforce.
 Yet, certain chronic conditions like diabetes and arthritis have also been found to be treated with self-medication by many patients.
 In fact, one out of three customers visiting pharmacy obtains drugs without a prescription.
 While access to medical consultation has improved significantly, aided by modern technology and digitalization, such as in the case of the 104 medical advice helpline number, there still exists a severe lack of awareness of such mediums.